Inhalant: Television

 In the comedy series Newman and Baddiel in Pieces, Rob Newman's inhaling gas from a foghorn was a running joke in the series.
 One episode of the Jeremy Kyle Show featured a woman with a 20-year butane gas addiction.
 In the series It's Always Sunny in Philadelphia, Charlie Kelly has an addiction to huffing glue.
 Additionally, season nine episode 8 shows Dennis, Mac, and Dee getting a can of gasoline to use as a solvent, but instead end up taking turns huffing from the canister.

 A 2008 episode of the reality show Intervention (season 5, episode 9) featured Allison, who was addicted to huffing computer duster for the short-lived, psychoactive effects.
 Allison has since achieved a small but significant cult following among bloggers and YouTube users.
 Several remixes of scenes from Allison's episode can be found online.
 Since 2009, Allison has worked with drug and alcohol treatment centers in Los Angeles County.
-In the third episode of season 5 of American Dad!, titled "Home Adrone", Roger asks a flight attendant to bring him industrial adhesive and a plastic bag.
 In the seventh episode of the fourteenth season of South Park, Towelie, an anthropomorphic towel, develops an addiction to inhaling computer duster.
-In the show Squidbilles, the main character Early Cuyler is often seen inhaling gas or other substances.
+In the show Squidbillies, the main character Early Cuyler is often seen inhaling gas or other substances.